mxagar/finance_accounting_courses/python_finance/README.md

 [Python for Financial Analysis and Algorithmic Trading](https://www.udemy.com/course/python-for-finance-and-trading-algorithms/)

-Unfortunately, I have not found a repository to fork th enotebooks from; therefore, I created these notebooks as I coded along following the course.
+Unfortunately, I have not found a repository to fork the notebooks from; therefore, I created these notebooks as I coded along following the course.

 List of sections **not** covered here:

 - Intro
 - Materials
 - Python Crash Course